Equinor ASA – Annual report – 31 December 2025

 REN is developing, exploring, investing in, and operating areas within renewable energy such as offshore wind, green hydrogen, storage solutions and solar power.

-1) Decrease is mainly due to strengthening of USD versus NOK.
+1) Increase is mainly due to weakening of USD versus NOK.

-3) Excluding deferred tax assets, pension assets and non-current financial assets.
-Non-current assets are attributed to country of operations.
+3) Excluding deferred tax assets, pension assets and non-current financial assets (non-current assets that are not allocated to segments).
+Non-current assets are attributed to the country of operations and do not include assets classified as held for sale.

 Note 7.
 Total revenues and other income (extract)